jimasp/behave-vsc/CONTRIBUTING.md

 10. (If at any point you perform a `git clean`, you will need to run `npm install` again.)

 ---
-### Debugging the extension
+### Debugging the extension with the example projects
-1. Set up your environment as above.
+1. Set up your development environment as above.
 2. Open vscode, and open the behave-vsc source folder (close any other folders you have open).
 3. (`Ctrl+Shift+B`) to build and kick off a watch (this is optional as it will happen anyway in the next step, _but_ you should do it if it's your first ever debug).
 4. (Optional) set breakpoints in the extension code, e.g. start with `src/extension.ts activate` function.
 5. (`Ctrl+Shift+D`) + click the "Debug Extension" target (if "Debug Extension" is the current selection, you can just hit (`F5`) from anywhere).
 6. Tips: